-Occasionally I’ll get a call from an organization or entertainment agency looking to hire multiple magicians.
-Most of the time, they’re request quotes from magicians all over town, and wind up doing all the legwork themselves.
+Occasionally I’ll get a call from an organization or entertainment agency looking to hire multiple magicians for an upcoming event.
+Most of the time, they’re getting quotes from magicians all over town, and are doing all the legwork themselves.
 It’s a lot of work!

 Find Magicians Who Complement Each Other